Skip to content

 Day 6: Lofoten Islands

-On the penultimate day of your voyage, we explore Lofoten.
-As soon as you see the towering peaks with fishing villages clinging to their sides, you’ll understand why this island chain is praised as one of Norway’s most stunning locations.
+Today, we explore Lofoten.
+As soon as you see the towering peaks with small villages clustered around them, you’ll understand why this island chain is praised as one of Norway’s most stunning locations.

 We’ll dock in the town of Svolvær mid-morning.
-Located on the island of Austvågøya in the heart of Lofoten, Svolvær is the biggest town of the archipelago, humming with shops, restaurants, galleries, and cafés to enjoy.
-You can also admire views of the Svolvær Goat, a nearby mountain named for resembling a goat and its horns.
+Located on the island of Austvågøya in the heart of Lofoten, Svolvær is the biggest town of the archipelago, humming with shops, restaurants, galleries, and cafés.
+Look out for the Svolvær Goat, a nearby mountain so named for resembling a horned ruminant.

 A variety of optional excursions are available from Svolvær, including winter fishing, paddling along the coastline in a kayak, or embarking on a bus tour to learn more about Lofoten’s history.